Call Now

 Vanessa Nieves

-Vanessa Nieves, LMFT, Licensed in VA, CT, and NC
+Vanessa Nieves, Licensed Marriage and Family Therapist

 Clients I work with: Adult individuals and Couples.

-My Approach
+My approach

 We all carry an inner story — one that’s shaped by the people we’ve loved, the losses we’ve endured, and the experiences that have left their mark on us.
 You are not just who you are today, but also the sum of what you’ve lived through.
 For every moment of joy, there have likely been moments of heartache, disappointment, or loneliness.
 No one gets through life untouched.